saddamarbaa/Single-Page-profile/README.md

 # Single-Page-profile
-This Project for Building Simple Single Page profile with basic html and css
+This Project for Building Simple Single Page profile with basic HTML and CSS